Siilsy/Mont_St_Michel/README.md

 ## 🛠️ Details
 Unfortunately, all is in French.

-The script has been created the May 24 2023.
+The project has been created the May 24 2023.